 understanding the changing geography of infectious diseases

-I am a disease ecologist and assistant professor at the Center for Macroecology, Evolution and Climate, at the Natural History Museum of Denmark.
+I am a disease ecologist and assistant professor at the Center for Macroecology, Evolution and Climate, at the University of Copenhagen.
 I use a mix of theory and tools from ecology, epidemiology and global change biology to study the links between environmental change and infectious diseases.
-I head the newly established Research Platform for Disease Ecology, Health and Climate at the University of Copenhagen that aim to promote cross-disciplinary collaboration to address and communicate knowledge about the relationship between climate, biodiversity and snail-borne parasites.
+I head the newly established Research Platform for Disease Ecology, Health and Climate that aim to promote cross-disciplinary collaboration to address and communicate knowledge about the relationship between climate, biodiversity and snail-borne parasites.

 We do disease ecology, global change biology and spatial ecology, mostly parasites & vectors.
 If your research interests overlaps mine and you have an idea for a collaboration or project please do get in touch.